-When it comes to federal student loan repayment plans, there isn’t a plan that is clearly the best.
+When it comes to federal student loan repayment plans, there isn’t an option that is clearly the best.
 Some plans work great in certain circumstances, while others excel under different conditions.

-Today we will take a deep dive into the federal student loan repayment plans and various options avaialble.
-For each repayment plan we will cover the payment schedule, rules and regulations, and explain who could benefit from that particular payment plan.
+Today we will take a deep dive into the federal student loan repayment plans and various options available.
+For each repayment plan, we will cover the payment schedule, rules and regulations, and explain who could benefit from that particular payment plan.

-Before getting started, it is important to cover a couple of definitions and tips regarding repayment of federal student loans:
+Before getting started, it is essential to cover a couple of definitions and tips regarding repayment of federal student loans:

-If you are unsure of the lender charged with servicing your federal student loans, the federal student loan database will have up to date records on the servicer(s) you should be working with.
+If you are unsure of the lender charged with servicing your federal student loans, the federal student loan database will have up to date records on the servicer(s) assigned to your loans.

 Repayment is the Goal – Much of this article will cover the minimum payment requirements on various plans.
-Selecting the repayment plan with the lowest minimum monthly payment can have significant advantages, but it is important to remember that the vast majority of borrowers will have to pay back their loans in full with interest.
-Simply making the smallest payment can result in maximum interest spending.
-For this reason it is important for borrowers to not just seek out the “best” federal repayment plan, but to come up with a strategy for debt elimination.
+Selecting the repayment plan with the lowest minimum monthly payment can have significant advantages, but it is essential to remember that the vast majority of borrowers will have to pay back their loans in full with interest.
+Making the smallest payment possible can result in maximum interest spending.
+For this reason, borrowers shouldn’t just seek out the “best” federal repayment plan.
+Instead, they should come up with a strategy for debt elimination.
 The goal should be to eliminate student loans while spending as little as possible.
 Merely delaying payments will only serve to increase the cost of the debt.

 The Student Loan Repayment Estimator – One of the most useful resources for federal borrowers is the Federal Student Loan Repayment Estimator.
 This tool allows borrowers to use their actual loan information to see how much they would be expected to pay on various repayment plans.
-It isn’t a perfect resource, but it does a nice job helping people see how the various repayment plans would work in their individual circumstances.
+It isn’t a perfect resource, but it does a nice job helping people consider how the different repayment plans would work in their circumstances.

-Federal Student Loan Consolidation – Federal student loan consolidation is the process by which the federal government combines all of a borrowers existing federal loans into one or two individual loans.
-Borrowers normally go through this process to convert an old loan that may not be eligible for a desired repayment plan or program into a new loan that is eligible for the preferred program.
+Federal Student Loan Consolidation – Federal student loan consolidation is the process by which the federal government combines all of a borrower’s existing federal loans into one or two individual loans.
+Borrowers usually go through this process to convert an old loan that may not be eligible for the desired repayment plan or program into a new loan that is eligible for the preferred program.
 Deciding whether or not to consolidate can be a tricky question, but is essential, especially for borrowers considering pursuing Public Service Loan Forgiveness.